severin-lemaignan/wizme-comicrelief/comic-relief-proposal.md

 *3500 characters including spaces*

-WizMe is about creating a small, social, friendly robot to help refugee children to turn the experience of their journey across the world into a powerful story that they will be able to show and tell during their journey to asylum.
+WizMe is about creating a small, social, friendly robot to help refugee children to turn the complex experience of their journey across the world into a powerful story that they will be able to show and tell while seeking asylum.

-The project is deeply cross sector, involving in a tight partnership between technology (robotics), arts (mediated story-telling, sound design), interaction design and privacy experts.
+The project is deeply cross sector, involving in a close partnership between technology (robotics), arts (mediated story-telling, sound design), interaction design and privacy experts.

 We will create a small social companion robot,

+non-verbal

 WizMe will develop and demonstrate the need for a global approach to social HRI with an ambitious, high-impact, socially meaningful